 - Fifth, upon taking refuge.

 The fifth point is the essence of refuge, in which we follow the teachings of cause and effect, practicing constructive actions and giving up destructive ones.
 Furthermore, we should think about how there are four different types of results that come from each of the ten constructive and ten destructive actions.

-The text called the Sutra of the Wise Man and the Fool, Do Dzang Lun in Tibetan and Damamukonamasutra in Sanskrit, is very good for us to study because it provides a full presentation of cause and effect.
+The text called the Sutra of the Wise and the Foolish, Do Dzang Lun in Tibetan and Damamukonamasutra in Sanskrit, is very good for us to study because it provides a full presentation of cause and effect.
 We can also read the collected oral teachings of the Buddha in the Kangyur.
 The hundred volumes of the Kangyur are arranged in the order of the Tibetan alphabet.
 The volumes labeled Sha, Sa and Ha include the teachings on cause and effect.
 There are also twelve volumes of texts on the vinaya, or monastic rules, called Dulway Lung about karma.

 Even if we can’t read all the volumes of these various scriptures, we should still think about the examples discussed here today.
 We should resolve to engage ourselves in the various constructive actions that result in happiness and resolve not to commit the various destructive actions that cause suffering.
 This is the main point that we should think about.

 If we have built up a lot of negative karmic forces from destructive actions that we committed in the past, it is possible to purify them and eliminate having to experience their results.
 How can we do this?
 We can first start with feeling deep regret about any destructive actions we have committed in the past.